Landscape Planning

 Define requisites for landscape plans to facilitate implementation

-Session 8: Building Partnerships and Creating a Dynamic Assessment & Planning Infrastructure
+Module 8: Building Partnerships and Creating a Dynamic Assessment & Planning Process

 Identify key partners and communicate the value of landscape planning